Paraphrasing (computational linguistics): Evaluation

 Multiple methods can be used to evaluate paraphrases.
 Since paraphrase recognition can be posed as a classification problem, most standard evaluations metrics such as accuracy, f1 score, or an ROC curve do relatively well.
 However, there is difficulty calculating f1-scores due to trouble producing a complete list of paraphrases for a given phrase and the fact that good paraphrases are dependent upon context.
 A metric designed to counter these problems is ParaMetric.
 ParaMetric aims to calculate the precision and recall of an automatic paraphrase system by comparing the automatic alignment of paraphrases to a manual alignment of similar phrases.
 Since ParaMetric is simply rating the quality of phrase alignment, it can be used to rate paraphrase generation systems, assuming it uses phrase alignment as part of its generation process.
 A notable drawback to ParaMetric is the large and exhaustive set of manual alignments that must be initially created before a rating can be produced.

 The evaluation of paraphrase generation has similar difficulties as the evaluation of machine translation.
 The quality of a paraphrase depends on its context, whether it is being used as a summary, and how it is generated, among other factors.
 Additionally, a good paraphrase usually is lexically dissimilar from its source phrase.
 The simplest method used to evaluate paraphrase generation would be through the use of human judges.
 Unfortunately, evaluation through human judges tends to be time-consuming.
 Automated approaches to evaluation prove to be challenging as it is essentially a problem as difficult as paraphrase recognition.
 While originally used to evaluate machine translations, bilingual evaluation understudy (BLEU) has been used successfully to evaluate paraphrase generation models as well.
 However, paraphrases often have several lexically different but equally valid solutions, hurting BLEU and other similar evaluation metrics.

 Metrics specifically designed to evaluate paraphrase generation include paraphrase in n-gram change (PINC) and paraphrase evaluation metric (PEM) along with the aforementioned ParaMetric.
 PINC is designed to be used with BLEU and help cover its inadequacies.
 Since BLEU has difficulty measuring lexical dissimilarity, PINC is a measurement of the lack of n-gram overlap between a source sentence and a candidate paraphrase.
 It is essentially the Jaccard distance between the sentence, excluding n-grams that appear in the source sentence to maintain some semantic equivalence.
 PEM, on the other hand, attempts to evaluate the "adequacy, fluency, and lexical dissimilarity" of paraphrases by returning a single value heuristic calculated using N-grams overlap in a pivot language.
 However, a large drawback to PEM is that it must be trained using large, in-domain parallel corpora and human judges.
 It is equivalent to training a paraphrase recognition to evaluate a paraphrase generation system.

-The Quora Question Pairs Dataset, which contains hundreds of thousands of duplicate questions, has become a common dataset for the evaluation of paraphrase detectors.
-Consistently reliable paraphrase detection have all used the Transformer architecture and all have relied on large amounts of pre-training with more general data before fine-tuning with the question pairs.